SMAC-Group/course_intro_ds/slides/chapter3_01.md

 ---

-The code on the previous slide will returns:
+The code on the previous slide will return:

 <div style="text-align:center"><img src="galaxies.png" alt=" " width="55%">

 ---

-We then compare our implementation with the `lm` function in `R`.
+We then compare the previous results with our implementation of least squares.

 ```r
 # Linear regression with lm() function